ESMValGroup/ESMValTool_Tutorial/setup.md

 ## Access to CMIP and Observational data and a suitable compute cluster

 To complete this tutorial and use ESMValTool, you will need access to data in a reasonable format.
-Some data will be provided, but there is too much CMIP data available for your tutors to make it all available directly.
+Some data will be provided, but there is simply too much data available for your tutors to make it all available directly.

 ESMValTool may be run on multiple platforms, from your local machine to large computing clusters.